isomerpages/nlb-eyeonasia/_india-know-living/05-food-in-india.md

 [**Sameen Rushdie’s Indian cookery**](https://nlb.overdrive.com/media/3619302){:target="_blank"}

 Drawing together the traditional recipes from different Indian cuisines, Sameen Rushdie demonstrates her skill, knowledge and love for food that is prepared and eaten in homes, bazaars and eating houses in India.
-Discover recipes for both vegetarian and meat dishes, learn about spices and their traditions, and find out so much more about Indian cookery.
+Discover recipes for both vegetarian and meat dishes, learn about spices and their traditions, and find out  more about Indian cookery from this ebook today!

 Retrieved from NLB Overdrive. *myLibrary* ID is required to access this ebook.